vhscom/after-dark/README.md

 That's it!
 Everything else is optional.

-Read on to learn more about configuring specific features and how to customize the theme.
-And when you're ready to host, **save money over using Netify** by [turning your After Dark site into a JAMstack site](https://vhs.codeberg.page/zero-to-http-2-aws-hugo/) using Amazon Web Services.
+Read on to learn how to configure specific features and customize the theme.
+And when you're ready to host, **save money over using Netify** by [hosting After Dark on Amazon Web Services](http://vhs.codeberg.page/zero-to-http-2).

 ## Adding a Section Menu